dice-group/IGUANA/docs_new/configuration/rdf_results.md

-# Results
+# RDF Results
-The differences between task, worker, and query metrics can be seen in the following example.
+The differences between task, worker, and query metrics will be explained in more detail with the following examples.
-The following excerpt is from the RDF file storage and shows the results that are calculated for the QPS and AES metrics.
+The results shown have been generated with the `rdf file` storage type.

 ## Task and Worker Metrics
 The first excerpt shows the results for the task `ires:1710247002-3043500295/0` and its worker